 To download all the assignment grades as a spreadsheet, navigate to the Assignments page, and click the button in the bottom action bar titled Download Grades.
 All assignment grades and roster information (including extra columns) will be included in this spreadsheet.

 Gradescope allows you to grade paper-based exams, quizzes, and homework.
-In addition, Gradescope enables you to autograde programming assignments (in beta).
+In addition, Gradescope enables you to automatically or manually grade programming assignments (in beta).

 For paper assignments, Gradescope works well for many types of questions: paragraphs, proofs, diagrams, fill-in-the-blank, true/false, and more.
 Our biggest users so far have been high school and higher-ed courses in Math, Chemistry, Computer Science, Physics, Economics, and Business — but we’re confident that our tool is useful to most subject areas and grade levels.
 Please reach out to us and we can help you figure out if Gradescope will be helpful in your course.